Raymay3/IDX-Exchange/README.md

 # IDX Exchange - California Home Price Prediction

+**Status:** 🚧 In Progress (Week 3 of 12)

 Machine learning project completed as part of my **Data Science Internship at IDX Exchange**.

 ## Overview

 The objective of this project is to develop a machine learning model capable of predicting the final sale price of residential properties in California using historical Multiple Listing Service (MLS) transaction data.

+The exploratory analysis currently includes approximately **794,000 California property transactions**, with **399,000 residential single-family homes** retained after applying the project filtering criteria.

 Throughout the internship, the project will progress from exploratory data analysis and preprocessing through feature engineering, model development, evaluation, and final presentation.